 My name is Sharath.
 I’m a hobby chess player.
 I’m introduced to chess by my friend a long time ago.
-I was astonished by the possibilities in the game, the fact that how complex the game is, how it improves your analytical skills and for the development of convolutions in the brain that in turn makes you an intellectual person.
+I was astonished by the possibilities in the game.
+The complexity of the game, the way it improved my analytical skills and my concentration span made me think it should be made available to everyone..

-The complexities kept me hooked into the game.
-I learned a lot about it but still there are tons of things to learn.
-When I started to teach chess to kids (see the details here Inapuri Chess World) online, I found that there is not a lot of material available for people who are willing to take up ‘teaching chess’ as a profession.
+The enarmous possibilities kept me hooked into the game.
+I learned a lot about it but still there is a ton to learn.
+When I started to teach chess to kids (see the details here Inapuri Chess World) online, I found that there is not a lot of material available for people who are willing to take up teaching chess as a profession.

 This is me in the picture.
 I left a good paying job at an MNC and started my own chess school in Bengaluru.
 Initially for a month, I had only one regular kid.
 Eventually, the number increased.